bitspook/spammers/README.md

 Was working till the push date.

 ##notDoppler.py##
-Illustrate use of BeautifulSoup
+Illustrating use of BeautifulSoup.
-A crawler to extract all the game links (swf files) from notdoppler.com by crawling through all through all the pages.
+A crawler to extract all game links (swf files) from notdoppler.com by crawling through all pages.
 **Only work with notdoppler.com**

 ###Usage###